-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and securities authorized for issuance under equity compensation plans for the year ended December 31, 2012 is contained in the Corporation's Information Circular for the Annual General Meeting of Shareholders held on June 20, 2013.
-Additional financial information is provided in the Corporation's audited consolidated financial statements for the year ended December 31, 2012, and the accompanying management's discussion and analysis of financial conditions and results of operations dated March 7, 2013.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and securities authorized for issuance under equity compensation plans, is contained in the Corporation's information circular dated May 16, 2013 for the annual general and special meeting of Shareholders held on June 20, 2013.
+Additional financial information is provided in the Corporation's audited consolidated financial statements for the year ended December 31, 2013, and the accompanying management's discussion and analysis of financial conditions and results of operations dated March 13, 2014.
 Shareholders who wish to receive printed copies of these documents free of charge should contact the Corporation using the contact information included on the final page of this Annual Information Form.